bwmarrin/snowflake/README.md

 Each time you generate an ID, it works, like this.
 * A timestamp with millisecond precision is stored using 41 bits of the ID.
 * Then the NodeID is added in subsequent bits.
 * Then the Sequence Number is added, starting at 0 and incrementing for each ID generated in the same millisecond.
-If you generate enough IDs in the same millisecond that the sequence would roll over or overfill then the generate function will pause until the next millisecond.
+If you generate enough IDs in the same millisecond, so that the sequence would roll over or overfill, then the generate function will pause until the next millisecond.

 The default Twitter format shown below.
 ```